frodough/wheel-of-fortune-powershell/README.md

 - Try to guess from over 1600 puzzles
 - Able to spin the wheel, buy a vowel, solve, and guess the puzzle
 - Play three rounds with included bonus round
-- Two player mode is on menu but currently is not emplemented
+- Two player mode is on menu but currently is not implemented
 - Planning to add two player mode and being able to vs the computer

 ## How to play